Skip navigation

 Outlook (Prognosis)

 Surgery can usually cure VIPomas.
 But, in one third to one half of people, the tumor has spread by the time of diagnosis and cannot be cured.
-However, it grows fairly slowly, and its effects can be often controlled by octreotide.
+However, it grows fairly slowly, and its effects often can be regulated by octreotide.

 Possible Complications